WHMB-TV

-WHMB-TV (channel 40) is a religious independent television station in Indianapolis, Indiana, United States.
+WHMB-TV (channel 40) is a television station in Indianapolis, Indiana, United States, affiliated with the Spanish-language network Univision.
 It is owned by the Family Broadcasting Corporation (formerly known as LeSEA Broadcasting and later World Harvest Broadcasting).
 WHMB's studios are located on Greenfield Avenue in Noblesville, and its transmitter is located on Walnut Drive in northwestern Indianapolis.

 History

 WURD

 White River Radio Corporation, owned by Rev. Wendell Hansen of Noblesville, filed an application on August 19, 1966, to build a new station in Lawrence, Indiana, on the channel 40 allocation for Indianapolis.
 The Federal Communications Commission (FCC) approved the application on November 22, 1966.
 At that time, White River also had a pending application for a new radio station at 1110 kHz.

 It was years before anyone saw a picture on channel 40.
 The nominal city of license was changed to Indianapolis in 1968, the same year ground was broken on facilities.
 In January 1969, the project was said to be "stalled by construction delays"; later that year, the Christian Broadcasting Network filed to purchase the unbuilt station, which would have been its second television property.
 CBN bowed out of the deal at the start of 1970, and the project continued on an on-again, off-again basis, though transmitter equipment was delivered in May 1970.

 The transmitter was finally turned on on December 15, 1970, with programs starting two months later, on February 22.
 White River's radio station had also been approved after years of planning and signed on the air at the same time as WHYT.
 The TV station aired some syndicated children's shows, including Romper Room and Bozo the Clown.
 There was also country music programming, some public affairs, and religious programming, as well as one of the first shows for the Black community in Indianapolis.

 White River was heavily undercapitalized for starting a television station, and few viewers were finding their way to tune to the UHF band, even with the recent launch of WFYI on channel 20.
 Within months, programming was cut back to save on electricity.
 In its largest programming coup, the station managed to secure the rights to rebroadcast Chicago White Sox games midway through the 1971 season.

 After little more than a year with a poor advertising market, White River got out of television.
 Assembly of God minister Lester Sumrall filed to buy WURD from Hansen in May 1972.
 By that time, channel 40 had curtailed telecasting to two days a week.
 Broadcast operations were suspended on June 25 ahead of the sale; creditors were already suing in court to try and force the station into bankruptcy.